 I can find very few likable characters on this show, because I’ve never seen a cast in any anime series harness this level of contempt.
 Everybody on this show seems to HATE Yoshimori. ...Well, maybe “hate” is too strong a word, perhaps a better term would be “heap endless abuse on.”
 Tokine and their ghost dog companions keep nitpicking and criticizing his every move before, during and after every action scene, his grandfather keeps yelling at him at the top of his lungs, and everybody calls him a reckless idiot more times than I can count.
 Meanwhile, Yoshimori’s grandfather is the most annoying character in the cast bar none with his short temper and constant shouting, and he and Tokine’s grandmother loathe each other to the point where they can’t go five minutes without arguing with each other in a fruitless attempt to inject comedy into this plot.
 And if I were Tokine, I wouldn’t be complaining about how Yoshimori fights if I spent every major battle sitting on the sidelines like a token chick.

 I also can’t help but notice that it has a plot which borrows certain elements from other series.
-The hero is a powerful but reckless idiot (as in Naruto), he and his female companion fight powerful demons (as in Bleach, Inuyasha or Yu Yu Hakusho) by trapping them in containers (Pokémon is a demon who can disguise himself as a human (Inuyasha again), the main female character is mostly ineffective in battle (Bleach, Naruto, Inuyasha and maybe Dragon Ball), there’s another female character who falls in love with the main hero but otherwise has little to no effect on the story (Bleach or Naruto), everybody yells at each other (Bleach or Dragon Ball) and the main character wants to get stronger for the admirable purpose of protecting their loved ones (any one of the above, except maybe Pokémon).
+The hero is a powerful but reckless idiot (as in Naruto), he and his female companion fight powerful demons (as in Bleach, Inuyasha or Yu Yu Hakusho) by trapping them in containers (Pokémon), the main villain is a demon who can disguise himself as a human (Inuyasha again), the main female character is mostly ineffective in battle (Bleach, Naruto, Inuyasha and maybe Dragon Ball), there’s another female character who falls in love with the main hero but otherwise has little to no effect on the story (Bleach or Naruto), everybody yells at each other (Bleach or Dragon Ball) and the main character wants to get stronger for the admirable purpose of protecting their loved ones (any one of the above, except maybe Pokémon).

 Also, one of Yoshimori’s classmates has a little notebook where he keeps notes on his friends that I swear looks like a Pokedex...